Electronic countermeasure: Future airborne jammers

 The Next Generation Jammer is being developed to replace the current AN/ALQ-99 carried on the E/A-18G electronic warfare plane.
-Planned for adoption around 2020, it will use a small AESA antenna divided into quadrants for all around coverage and retain the capability of highly directional jamming.
+Planned for adoption around 2020, it will use a small AESA antenna divided into quadrants for all-around coverage and retain the capability of highly directional jamming.

 DARPA's Precision Electronic Warfare (PREW) project aims to develop a low-cost system capable of synchronizing several simple airborne jamming pods with enough precision to replicate the directionality of an electronically scanned antenna, avoiding collateral jamming of non-targeted receivers.

-An expendable active decoy that uses DRFM technology to jam RF based threats has already been developed by Selex ES (merged into Leonardo new name of Finmeccanica since 2017).
-The system, named BriteCloud, is self-contained within a small canister that is similar to a standard flare cartridge.
-The 55 mm format of the system has undergone flight trials with the Gripen aircraft and the development of a 218 variant is at an advanced stage.
+Selex ES has already developed an expendable active decoy that uses DRFM technology to jam RF-based threats. (merged into Leonardo, the new name of Finmeccanica since 2017).
+The system, named BriteCloud, is self-contained within a small canister similar to a standard flare cartridge.
+The 55 mm format of the system has undergone flight trials with the Gripen aircraft, and the development of a 218 variant is at an advanced stage.